Saints players Chris Olave, Tyrann Mathieu host Thanksgiving events in New Orleans

 Giving back is exactly what Saints wide receiver Chris Olave and Saints safety Tyrann “Honeybadger” Mathieu are doing.

-Over at Foundation Preparatory Academy, Chris Olave hosted a Thanksgiving lunch for their students.
+Over at Foundation Preparatory Academy, Olave hosted a Thanksgiving lunch for their students.

 “It is the first time we’ve had a Saints player here, so this means the world to our students.
 I think for our students to see a man of color, and the spirit of excellence he’s bringing, that allows them to see themselves in him one day,” said Foundation Preparatory Academy Principal Latoya Marshall.